Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 *Track 2*

-- The user hasi confirmed that the form applies to their situation.
+- The user has confirmed that the form applies to their situation.
 - The user should be directed to the data collection pages.

 ### Tasks

-1. Add a component where the user can indicate whether the form applies to them or not.
+1. Add a component where the user can indicate whether the form applies to them.
-2. Add a page to which the user will be directed in _track 1_.
+2. Add a page to which you can direct the user in _track 1_.
 3. Add logic to activate _track 1_ or _track 2_ based on the user's answer.

 ### Useful documentation